whanyu1212/car-sharing-case-study/README.md

     }
 ```

-### Sample synthetic data
+### Sample raw data (synthetic)

 <img src="./img/trip.jpg" alt="trip" width="600" height="200"> <img src="./img/charge_level.jpg" alt="charge_level" width="600" height="200">
 <img src="./img/car_qpop.jpg" alt="trip" width="500" height="200"> <img src="./img/park_qpop.jpg" alt="trip" width="500" height="200">

 ### Objective Function

-Failed reservations for vehicles and parking spots directly correlate with user dissatisfaction, as each failed event can lead to frustration and potentially unsubscribing from the service.
+Failed reservations for vehicles and parking spots **directly correlate with user dissatisfaction**, as each failed event can lead to frustration and potentially unsubscribing from the service.
 Measuring dissatisfaction through the number of failed car and parking reservation events provides a quantifiable metric to minimize.
 By increasing the number of charging points to fulfill unmet demands, we effectively reduce the likelihood of negative user experience.
 This approach not only enhances user experience and service reliability which aligns with the business objective of customer retention.

 <u>The objective can be formulated as:</u>
 <br>